 Natalie's most recent engagement was performing the role of Donna Anna (Mozart's Don Giovanni) on the main stage of the Theater Rudolstadt in Germany.
 In her second year at RAM, She has performed the role of Tatyana (Eugene Onegin - Tchaicovsky) in opera scenes and looks forward to singing the full role of Geraldine (Barber's A Hand Of Bridge).
-In her first year at the Royal Academy of Music, Natalie has been selected to play two roles in the summer term opera scenes- Musetta (Puccini's La Boheme) and Miss Jessel (Britten's Turn of the Screw).
+In her first year at the Royal Academy of Music, Natalie was been selected to play two roles in the summer term opera scenes- Musetta (Puccini's La Boheme) and Miss Jessel (Britten's Turn of the Screw).
 Natalie enjoyed performing the Countess in Le Nozze Di Figaro (Mozart) with the Lyric Opera Studio Weimar in August as well as Mimi (Puccini's La Boheme) with Instant Opera.
-Previous stage experience includes singing Mimi in a fully staged production with orchestra in Sicily with the Mediterranean Opera Festival as well as stages scenes performing the roles of Vixen (Janáček's The Cunning Little Vixen).
-Juliette (Gounod's Romeo et Juliette).
-Mrs Gobineau (Menotti's The Medium) and Antonia (Offenbach's Les Contes d'Hoffmann).
+Previous stage experience includes singing Mimi in Sicily with the Mediterranean Opera Festival as well as stages scenes performing the roles of Vixen (Janáček's The Cunning Little Vixen), Juliette (Gounod's Romeo et Juliette), Mrs Gobineau (Menotti's The Medium) and Antonia (Offenbach's Les Contes d'Hoffman).

 Natalie has participated in Masterclasses given by Dame Felicity Lott, Salvatore Fisichella, Mariella Devia, Jennifer Larmore, Tanja Baumgartner and many others.
 Natalie has also worked with a number of conductors and directors including David Gowland, (Royal Opera House), David Syrus (former Head of Music – ROH), Kamal Khan (Metropolitan Opera), Jonathan Santagada (ROH) and Elaine Kidd (ROH).
 To enhance her studies, Natalie has also attended a number of singing courses including the Opera Intensive course at the National Opera Studio, AIMS International Music School and the Abingdon Summer School for Solo Singers.